prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 ### From 23.x to 24.x

 The custom `ServiceMonitor` for the _kube-state-metrics_ & _prometheus-node-exporter_ charts have been removed in favour of the built-in sub-chart `ServiceMonitor`; for both sub-charts this means that `ServiceMonitor` customisations happen via the values passed to the chart.
-If you haven't directly customised this behaviour then there are no changes required to upgrade, but if you have please read the following.
+If you haven't directly customised this behaviour, then there are no changes required to upgrade, but if you have please read the following.

 For _kube-state-metrics_ the `ServiceMonitor` customisation is now set via `kube-state-metrics.prometheus.monitor` and the `kubeStateMetrics.serviceMonitor.selfMonitor.enabled` value has moved to `kube-state-metrics.selfMonitor.enabled`.